nuriel77/iri-playbook/docs/appendix.rst

 Enabling HTTPS for HAProxy
 --------------------------

-To enable HTTPS for haproxy run the following command.
+To enable HTTPS for haproxy run the following command or find the option in the main menu of ``iric``.
 It will enable HAProxy to serve the IRI API on port 14267 with HTTPS (Warning: this will override any manual changes you might have applied to ``/etc/haproxy/haproxy.cfg`` previously):

 .. code:: bash